dex4er/js-sliding-window-rate-limiter/README.md

 server is unavailable for any reason.
 In case of Redis connection failure, SafeRedis backend will always return positive response (`defaultResponse` value), and will try to use again the Redis server after `reuseRedisAfter`.

-## Lua

-Minified script is sent to Redis server by default.
-Full script can be sent instead when `DEBUG_LUA` environment variable is set.

 ## License